mitou/jr.mitou.org/english/index.md

 <div class="post">
   <h2>What's Mitou Junior?</h2>
-  <p>Mitou Junior is a half-year-long program to enhance young innovative creators and programmers under 17 in Japan.
+  <p>Mitou Junior is a half-year-long program to enhance young innovative creators and programmers in Japan.
 The program was founded in 2016 by <a href="https://www.mitou.org/">Mitou Foundation</a>, and has been supported by companies and organizations.
 It offers the following benefits.</p>

-  <a href="/english/stats" class="button">Check acceptance rate</a>

   <h3> <i class="fad fa-hands-helping green"></i> Mentoring</h3>
   <p>Creators will be able to learn from mentors and other Mitou graduates who are at the forefront of technology.</p>